kjetilho/rl-bareos/README.md

 Defaults to `DefaultJob`.
 The jobdef itself must be [defined outside this module]#(non-module).

+__`bareos::security_zone`__: A tag identifying which secret the director should use to generate the password for this client.

+When security zone is unset, `bareos::secret` will be used on both client and server.
+If security zone is set, the client will still use the `bareos::secret` as seen in its view of Hiera, but the server will instead look for the alternate secret in `bareos::server::secrets`.

 Server
 ------

 The `bareos::server` class installs the software and collects exported resources associated with it.

+## Server parameters

+__`bareos::server::secrets`__: Hash containing secrets for other security zones.
+Default: {}

+__`bareos::server::client_file_prefix`__: Where to put collected client resources.
+Default: '/etc/bareos/clients.d/'

+__`bareos::server::job_file_prefix`__: Where to put collected job resources.
+Default: '/etc/bareos/jobs.d/'

+__`bareos::server::fileset_file_prefix`__: Where to put collected fileset resources.
+Default: '/etc/bareos/filesets.d/'

 Client
 ------